swcarpentry/make-novice/_episodes/02-makefiles.md

   [action]({{ page.root }}/reference.html#action), a command to run to build or update the target using the dependencies.
 Targets can have zero or more actions.
-These actions form a recipe to build the target from its dependencies and can be considered to be a shell script.
+These actions form a recipe to build the target from its dependencies and are executed similarly to a shell script.
-* Actions are indented using a single TAB character, *not* 8 spaces.
-This is a legacy of Make's 1970's origins.
-If the difference between spaces and a TAB character isn’t obvious in your editor, try moving your cursor from one side of the TAB to the other.
-It should jump four or more spaces.
 * Together, the target, dependencies, and actions form a [rule]({{ page.root }}/reference.html#rule).